tmscott88/GitLite/README.md

 1. Create `config.ini` in the project's root directory
 2. Copy the attributes above to `config.ini`.
-3. Each setting can be interactively modified through the *Main Menu -> Settings* interface.
+3. Each setting can be changed through the *Main Menu -> Settings* interface.

 ## Features

+*Note: Any additional "plugin" features like Daily Notes are disabled by default.*

 ### Start Menu